Deinotherium: Species

+Distribution

 Deinotherium was a widespread genus, found across vast areas of East Africa, Europe, the Arabian Peninsula and South to East Asia.
 In Europe fossils are especially common in the southeast, with up to half of known specimens in the region originating in Bulgaria.
 Especially significant specimens include those found in Ezerovo, Plovdiv Province (type specimen of D. thraceiensis) and near Varna.
 Romania likewise yielded significant remains, with one notably large specimen being found by Grigoriu Ștefănescu near Mânzați (type specimen of D. gigantissimum).
-The fossils of the two now invalid species are displayed at the National Museum of Natural History, Bulgaria and the Grigore Antipa National Museum of Natural History respectively.
+The fossils of the two now-invalid species are displayed at the National Museum of Natural History, Bulgaria and the Grigore Antipa National Museum of Natural History, Romania respectively.
 Multiple specimens have also been found in Greece and even on the island of Crete, indicating that the large animal had traveled there over a potential landbridge.
 Towards the east Deinotherium is known from finds in Russia (Rostov-on-Don), Georgia, and Turkey.

-The range of Deinotherium furthermore extends over the Middle East, with the holotype of D. indicum being found on the island of Perim (Yemen) in the Red Sea.
-Fossils are also known from Iran and multiple localities on the Indian Subcontinent such as the Siwalik Hills.
-The easternmost occurrence of the genus appears to be in the province of Gansu, Northwest China.
+Deinotherium may have ranged as far north as southern Finland, based on a fragmentary humerus provisionally identified as belonging to Deinotherium found in glacial erratic deposits in the region.
 The western range of Deinotherium spans most of West and Central Europe including Hungary, the Czech Republic (Františkovy Lázně), Austria (Gratkorn Locality), Switzerland (Jura Mountains), France ("Field of Giants"), Portugal, Spain and Germany.
 Some of the earliest and most significant finds in Germany have been made in the Dinotheriensande (Eppelsheim Formation) of the Mainz Basin, named for their great abundance of deinothere remains.
+The holotype specimen of Deinotherium, described by Kaup in the early 1800s, stems from this part of Europe.

+The range of Deinotherium furthermore extends over the Middle East, with the holotype of D. indicum being found on the island of Perim (Yemen) in the Red Sea.
+Fossils are also known from Iran and multiple localities on the Indian subcontinent such as the Siwalik Hills.

-The holotype specimen of Deintherium, described by Kaup in the early 1800s, stems from this part of Europe.
-Outside of Eurasia Deinotherium is found in East Africa, with specimens known from the Olduvai Gorge in Tanzania, the Omo Basin and Middle Awash of Ethiopia, and multiple localities in Kenya.
-Deinotherium bozasi remains have been found in the Kenyan Chemoigut Beds around Lake Baringo, as well as the Kubi Algi Formation and Koobi Fora Formation in East Rudolf.
+In Africa, records of Deinotherium bozasi have been found primarily in the eastern part of the continent, with specimens known Wadi Natrun in Egypt, from the Olduvai Gorge in Tanzania, the Omo Basin, Hadar Formation and Middle Awash of Ethiopia, in the Chemoigut Beds around Lake Baringo, Kubi Algi Formation and Koobi Fora in Kenya, the Praia de Morrungusu locality in Mozambique, and the Chiwondo Beds in Malawi.
 An additional tooth is known from Sahabi, Libya and it's possible that both Deinotherium and Prodeinotherium coexisted in the Kenyan Ngorora Formation.
+A record of D. bozasi has also been reported from the Pliocene aged Tobène locality in Senegal in West Africa, indicating the species had a wider distribution than eastern Africa.

 Evolution

+Proboscidea originated in Africa during the Paleocene, approximately 60 million years ago.
+Deinotheres are thought to have split from the ancestors of modern elephants over 44 million years ago during the Eocene, based on the age of Dagbatitherium which is more closely related to modern elephants than to deinotheres.